Tour of Joburg with JDA arranged by Laurice Taitz

 I was delighted when Laurice Taitz, the mover and shaker behind Johannesburg In Your Pocket, and guru of all that’s happening in Jozi, asked me to join a Joburg tour.
 She arranged it with the Johannesburg Development Agency (thanks Nomalizo) to show various journalists, tourism professionals and media students some of the exciting developments (both past and present) in Joburg inner city.

 We had a riveting tour of the Jeppe Street Post Office, still a working post office.
 The plan is to convert this magnificent art deco building into affordable housing.
-For a range of fabulous photos of this building see 2 Summers’ recent post.
 Then we stopped off at Hallmark House on Siemert St, the extraordinary hotel and apartment building redesigned and upgraded by David Adjaye. (for another post).

 Central Kitchen, Nando’s Head Office, Lorentzville